Running a Style Guide

 One thing I’ve run across and have recommended in the past has been the use of a style guide.
 I first heard the concept at a University that I was doing SEO for.
 The Dean of the School didn’t like one phrase, and insisted on another, which was one of our main keywords phrases for the site.
 It’s good having a place to keep track of preferences like that, and other approaches that may apply to a site.
 I’ve recommended a style guide for sites recommending things like the future use of all lower case letters in URLs for sites.
 Go Fish Digital doesn’t have a style guide, but it has a wiki where we include information about specific techniques that we use on our site, and on client sites as well.

-The latest version of this updated patent can be found here:
+The latest version of this updated patent on anchor text can be found here:

 Anchor tag indexing in a web crawler system